Foster Care

 What is a home study?

-A home study is an evaluation of your home environment conducted by a social worker to ensure it’s safe and nurturing for a child in care.
+A home study is an evaluation of your home environment conducted by a social worker to ensure it’s safe and nurturing for a child in foster care.

 Can I choose the age and gender of the child I foster?